christophevg/rover5/README.md

 ### General

 The [general](cad/general.scad) model contains variables and modules related to screws and nuts.
-These have to be tailored to the correct sizes of the used hardware to assemble the mount on the chassis.
+These have to be tailored to the correct sizes of the used hardware to assemble the mount on the chassis:

+* nuts and bolts: `M3 x 16`

 ### Rover 5